 The average cost of fresh water and sewage is going up by 2% from April.

 The average water bill is rising by £9 so will cost £405 a year (according to Water UK).

 I’m not quite sure where they got this average from as we spend a lot more than that and are quite thrifty with our water usage!!

-If you’re on a prepayment meter there is an increase to the price cap.
-This means you will see an increase on how much you spend of up to £58 per year.
+If you’re on a prepayment meter there is an increase in the price cap.
+This means you will see an increase in how much you spend of up to £58 per year.

 E.ON has removed the discount customers get for dual fuel and for receiving paperless bills.